infinitered/solidarity/README.md

 ```sh
 $ solidarity
 ```
-This command looks for the `.solidarity` file in the working directory, and then runs a checking rules against your environment.
+This command looks for the `.solidarity` file in the working directory, and then runs a check of the containing rules against your environment.
 The command exit code is tied to the success of solidarity check.

 Updates to your environment can be stored easily.
 ```sh